Species Introduction

 Q: What temperature should I maintain for Striped Silver Dollars?

-The ideal temperature range for Striped Silver Dollars is between 24°C and 28°C. Maintaining a stable temperature within this range is crucial for their health and activity levels.
-Sudden temperature fluctuations can lead to stress and weaken their immune system, making them susceptible to diseases.
-It’s advisable to use a reliable aquarium heater and thermometer to monitor and adjust the temperature as needed.
-Regular checks will ensure that your aquatic companions remain comfortable and thrive in their environment.
+The ideal temperature range for Striped Silver Dollars is between 24°C to 28°C. Maintaining this temperature is crucial for their health, as fluctuations can lead to stress and susceptibility to diseases.
+Using a reliable aquarium heater and a thermometer will help you achieve stable conditions.
+Regularly check the temperature and adjust the heater settings as necessary.
+A well-maintained temperature will promote active swimming behaviour and enhance their colouration.

 ✓ Expert Tip